A Local’s Two Week Spain Itinerary

 Morning & Afternoon

-If you’ve taken the train from Barcelona, you should be arriving just in time for lunch.
-The old town of San Sebastian is the best place to try pintxos, small bites of food on top of slices of bread, the entire thing held together by a skewer.
+San Sebastian's old town is the best place to try pintxos, small bites of food on top of slices of bread, the entire thing held together by a skewer.
 This is the Basque Country’s answer to tapas, and you’ll find pintxo bars everywhere you go in the area.

 Inside the pintxo bars, the countertops are laden with platters of different types of pintxos, and the way to go about it is to grab a plate and load it up with whatever you like.
 You pay at the end according to how many skewers you have.